tobiasbriones/microprocessors---cp-unah-is911/activating-a-digital-output/index.md

 ## Objective

-Develop and simulate an Arduino program that turns on and off iteratively an LED.
+Develop and simulate an Arduino program that iteratively turns a LED on and off.

 ### Specific Objectives